 This Boulder campus policy describes faculty salary limitations and conditions for supplementation.
 In 1998, the Academic Affairs Budget Advisory Committee recommended to the Vice Chancellor that the Office of Faculty Affairs review and define a set of limited circumstances for which compensation above the approved base salary may be justified.
 Their interest was in curbing compensation for service activities which they considered to be part of the normal expectations for faculty on campus.
 The guidelines are derived from Federal policies as well as common administrative practices, policies, and traditions across the campus.
 Earlier versions of this policy were issued as memos from the Office of Faculty Affairs, dated 2/9/99 and 2/23/00.
 A policy that covers much of the same material as it applies to officers and exempt professionals was distributed 7/7/00 by Vice Chancellor Tabolt.
-The University-wide policy on compensation can be found here: Regent Law, Article 11 (Compensation, Benefits, and other Personnel Matters).
+The University-wide policy on compensation can be found here: Regent Law, Article 11 (Compensation and Benefits).

 This memo is divided into four parts: a short section on definitions, a second section that deals with salary limitations, a third section that describes conditions when additional pay may be authorized, and a final section that offers an example.

 Academic year: August to May, abbreviated “AY”.
 Most regular faculty (instructor, assistant, associate, full professor) appointments are AY appointments.